weiblecr/EcoHeads/README.md

 * Thank you to the Bukkit and Spigot communities for providing a better Minecraft server wrapper

 ## License

-Zlib was chosen as the basis for this project (BukkitPlugin) as it is highly permissive and easy for people to understand.
-The license has only been modified for this project to reflect authorship and creation year.

-Copyright (c) 2014 Shaila Gray

 This software is provided 'as-is', without any express or implied warranty.
 In no event will the authors be held liable for any damages